WhySoBad/abwart/docs/registry.md

 # Registry

 >[!IMPORTANT]
-> Currently abwart only supports `distribution/distribution` registries from version `v2.4.0` and above due to the reliance onto the
+> Currently abwart only supports registries running the `registry` image from version `v2.4.0` and above due to the reliance onto the
 > built in garbage collector.
 Support for other registries is not planned.

 A registry consists of a set of configurations.
 Most of the configuration options are [policies](policies.md) but there are a few registry-specific options as well: